junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 # Processing Image Data using GPT4-Vision, Node.js, and GridDB

-## Introduction

 ![blog-gpt4-cover](blog-gpt4-cover.jpg)

-In this blog, we will explore how to use GPT-4V to process image data, specifically tabular data from image and store the results in GridDB.
-We will also build a simple web application using React.js and Node.js that allows users to upload images and view the results of GPT-4V's image processing.
+In this blog, we will explore how to use GPT-4 Vision to process image data, specifically tabular data from image and store the results in GridDB.
+We will build a simple web application using React.js and Node.js that allows users to upload images and view the results of GPT-4V's image processing.

+## Meet the Stacks

+We will use Node.js, GridDB, and OpenAI's GPT-4 Vision.
+For user interface, we will use React.js.

 ### What is GPT-4 Vision?